 Prevent Vocal Chord Damage. the Advantages of Drinking Hot Water

-Edited by Graciela Franchesca Rosario, Eng, Anonymous, Ermin and 13 others
+Edited by Graciela Franchesca Rosario, Eng, Ermin, Nerissa Avisado and 16 others

 Having healthy vocal cords is very important, because without them, vocal expression may be lost.
 Our voice helps us communicate and express what we want to say, and many occupations depend on a healthy voice.
 Teachers, public speakers, and singers are just a few examples of positions that heavily rely on speaking.
 Keeping the vocal cords in top shape requires a few basics such as avoiding infections and inflammation, increasing the consumption of nutrient-packed fruits and vegetables, and taking modern or alternative medications.
 There is another option to prevent vocal cord damage and voice loss, and that's drinking warm water.
 Read on to learn more about why consuming warm water is beneficial for the vocal cords.

 - 1 The Truth About Drinking Hot or Warm Water for Vocal Cords

 - 2 The Advantages of Drinking Hot Water

 - 3 Instructions on How to Drink Moderately Hot Water to Protect Vocal Cords from Damage

 - 4 Tips & Warnings

 - 6.1 Does hot tea cause vocal cord damage?

 - 6.2 How do hot or cold drinks affect your voice?